Duke of Edinburgh Award volunteering

 Training and check in days

-The 2025 training days are on the following dates and times.
+The 2026 training days are on the following dates and times.
 Its good to attend one when you start and then you can attend as many as you like.
-Parents and siblings welcome.
-We will be covering the basics of the project and then doing other activities to learn about the natural world.
-We will add some later summer and autumn dates in due course.
+You need to bring a parent or other chaperone, and the whole family and friends are welcome.

 Set yourself up